Meet Connie Stark

 Connie made a decision.
 She would walk again.

-That moment of uncertainty, invisibility, and fear shaped everything she would build over the next three decades.
+That moment, of uncertainty, invisibility, and unresolved fear, would shape everything she built over the next three decades.

 The Parallel: Validated Over 30 Years

 She lived it in 1988.
-Aspiring parents live it now.
+They are living it now.

 This isn’t an assumption.
-It’s been validated through thousands of honest, vulnerable conversations across 30 years, in person, virtually, and via text.
-Every fertility journey is unique, but the core needs are universal:
+It has been validated through thousands of conversations across more than 30 years—first through handwritten notes in 1991, and later through digital surveys, virtual visits, and text-based support.
+Across time, technology, and delivery models, one truth has remained unchanged: every fertility journey is unique, but the core needs are universal.

-- A credentialed expert who meets you where you are, without judgment or comparison
+Human connection.
+Credible information.
+A credentialed expert who meets you where you are, without judgment or comparison.

-This insight became the cornerstone of her methodology: support that scales without losing the human element.
+This insight became the cornerstone of Connie’s methodology: support that scales without losing its humanity.

 Building What Didn’t Exist: Category Creation

 When Connie began her work, fertility coaching wasn’t a recognized profession.
-From 1989 to 2014, she worked full-time in clinics across academic, private practice, and corporate settings, observing patterns, developing frameworks, and pitching the concept to physicians who saw its value but feared risk.
+From 1989 to 2014, she worked full-time in clinics across academic, private practice, and corporate settings, observing patterns, developing frameworks, and proposing a new model of support to physicians who saw its value but feared the risk of implementing something unproven.

 So she built it anyway, not because it was safe, but because it was needed.

-Her Five Points of Wellbeing framework grew directly from her own experience addressing holistic wellbeing after 1988.
+Her Five Points of Wellbeing framework grew directly from her own experience addressing overall wellbeing after 1988.
 Years later, she watched aspiring parents navigate infertility with the same compounded strain.
-Her methodology wasn’t theoretical; it was earned through lived experience and refined through thousands of patient interactions.
+Her methodology wasn’t theoretical; it was earned through lived experience, validated by evidence, and refined through thousands of patient interactions.

 In 2014, Connie founded and led A.R.T. of Wellness, a fertility coaching practice.
 Eight years later, that foundation scaled nationally through Robyn, delivering credentialed coaching that treats people, not protocols.